Student Financial Aid

 These loans are available to Undergraduate and Graduate/Professional students with no requirement to demonstrate need.
 Wingate University determines how much you can borrow based the results of your FAFSA.
 You are responsible for paying the interest on this loan type during all periods.
 Learn More

 The parent of a dependent undergraduate student enrolled at least half-time, may be eligible to apply for a PLUS Loan to assist with their child’s educational expenses.
 Wingate University determines how much you can borrow based on the results of your FAFSA.
+Any parent interested in pursuing this option should review the PLUS Loan Acceptance Form for application instructions and next steps.
 Learn More

 Graduate/Professional students, enrolled at least half-time, may be eligible to apply for a PLUS Loan to assist with their educational expenses.
 Wingate University determines how much you can borrow based on the results of your FAFSA.
 Learn More